 Task 2: Checkout

-This process starts with selecting the right car.
+After finding car rental prices and availability, the next task was the booking (or checkout) process.
+This process began with selecting the right car.
 Here you can watch a sample session: